pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 To import existing images from another exam management tool, click on the Migrate Images tab.
 Attach the appropriate file noting the requirement for HTML format (should they select a folder or is there a question id it looks for?).
 Then, click ‘Import Question Images.’

 Migrate Responses (only available to Medtech Admin)
 To import existing responses from another exam management tool, click on the Migrate Responses tab.
 Attach the appropriate file noting the requirement for plain text format (should they select a folder or is there a question id it looks for?).
 Then, click ‘Import Responses.’

+#Flagged Questions
+If you are in an admin role and have imported questions from ExamSoft you may see some questions display under Flagged Questions.
+If you tried to import any questions from ExamSoft which were NOT multiple choice you'll need to review them in the Flagged Questions tab.
+Similarly, questions with images attached will also appear here.
+Non multiple choice questions are flagged because the import system can't tell if they were supposed to be matching, fill in the blank, or essay type questions.
+By default they are given a type of essay but this will need to be changed for matching or fill in the blank question types.

+*  If the question is correct, you can click the flag icon in the top right corner to unflag it.
+*  If the question needs to be edited, you can click the pencil icon in the top right corner.
+Saving an edited question automatically unflags the question.